vitessio/website/content/en/docs/15.0/concepts/vstream.md

 log of the underlying MySQL instance.
 This allows for efficient execution of functions such as VReplication where a subscriber can indirectly receive events from the binary logs of one or more MySQL instance shards, and then apply it to a target instance.
-An user can leverage VStream to obtain in-depth information about data change events for given Vitess keyspace, shard, and position.
+A user can leverage VStream to obtain in-depth information about data change events for a given Vitess keyspace, shard, and position.
 A single VStream can also consolidate change events from multiple shards in a keyspace, making it a convenient tool to feed a CDC (Change Data Capture) process downstream from your Vitess datastore.